-- You pay a home appraisal fee, application and closing fees and a repayment penalty if you sell or move in the first three years.
+- You pay a home appraisal fee, application and closing fees, and if you sell or move in the first three years, a prepayment penalty.

 - Mortgage insurance is added to protect the lender.

 - Property title insurance protects you against mortgage or title fraud.

 - Your home is your principal residence.
 You can play in the sun up to six months a year and live in your home the rest.

-You still have all the usual costs of owning a home, such replacing the roof, repairing the HVAC or painting the siding.
+As a homeowner, you still have all the usual costs of maintaining a home, such as replacing the roof, repairing the HVAC, or painting the siding.
 You expected to pay those costs anyways.
 The good news is most Toronto area homes appreciate by 2% to 4% annually.